 The next step to take after deep-diving into the root cause of your infidelity is to be transparent and be willing to show vulnerability in front of your partner.

 You cannot just expect your relationship to move forward without having that much-needed conversation.

 And you cannot just expect your partner to forgive you and trust you again without them knowing all the necessary details about your infidelity.

 How long has it been happening?
 How many times have you cheated, and can you earn back their trust?

 Being defensive and telling more lies at this point won’t do you any good.

 By being open and honest, you give them the impression that you are genuinely trying to save your relationship.

 And even after having this conversation, you will have to continually practice having open and honest communication with your partner.

 Never forget that communication is also a part of a healthy relationship, and it is a good and efficient way of resolving a conflict.

-And therapy can sometimes help you two if you struggle with communicating your thoughts and feelings.
+And relationship coaching can help you two if you struggle with communicating your thoughts and feelings.
 You can read more about it here.